clintonvanry/Doppleganger/README.md

     std::cout << "number of face descriptors " << faceDescriptors.size() << std::endl;
     std::cout << "number of face labels " << faceLabels.size() << std::endl;

+The second process is called **testing** and has the following steps:
+1. Use the Network defined in the enrollment process
+2. Read the mapping between face id and person
+3. Read the face descriptors (from enrollment process)
+4. Use the models defined in the enrollment process namely Face Detector, Facial Landmark Detector and Face Recognition neural network objects
+5. Read the test images
+  - detect face in the test image
+  - retrieve the face descriptor for the test image
+  - Calculate Euclidean distance between face descriptors in query images versus face descriptors of enrolled images.
+Find the enrolled face for which distance is minimum.
+Dlib specifies that in general, if two face descriptor vectors have a Euclidean distance between them less than 0.6 then they are from the same person, otherwise they are from different people.
+  - This threshold will vary depending upon number of images enrolled and various variations (illumination, camera quality) between enrolled images and query image.
+We are using a threshold of 0.5.
+6. Find the corresponding person in the celeb enrollment process that has a similar index
+  - there should be a match to the collection of face id and person from the enrollment process
+8. display the doppelganger

+code snippet

+// Find closest face enrolled to face found in frame int label;
+float minDistance;
+nearestNeighbor(faceDescriptorQuery, faceDescriptors, faceLabels, label, minDistance);

+// Name of recognized person/celeb from map if(label > -1) // if we have found a label it will greater than 0
+{
+    name = labelNameMap[label];
+    celebName = celebs[name];
+    std::string imageCelebPath = folderImageMap[label];
+    Mat imCeleb = cv::imread(imageCelebPath, cv::IMREAD_COLOR);

+    //imshow(fileNames[fileNameIndex], im);
+    imageMap.push_back(std::make_pair(fileNames[fileNameIndex],im));
+    //imageMap[fileNames[fileNameIndex]] = im;
+    //imshow(celebName, imCeleb);
+    //imageMap[celebName] = imCeleb;
+    imageMap.push_back(std::make_pair(celebName,imCeleb));

+    std::cout << "foldername: " << name << std::endl;
+    std::cout << "celeb name:" << celebName << std::endl;
+    std::cout << "min Distance:" << minDistance << std::endl;
+}
+else{
+    std::cout << "no match found. min distance: " << minDistance << std::endl;
+}